Humboldt’s Flying Squirrel in the San Bernardino Mountains, California (June 2020)

 Paul Carter, 20 Aug 2016

-On 26 May 2016 I was spotlighting alone along Power Station Road in Kinabalu Park (Borneo) and at 8.20 pm I photographed a Whiskered Flying Squirrel (Petinomys genibarbis) very close to the 4 Km post about 500 m before Tympohon Gate.
-I estimate from Google Earth that it was at an elevation of approximately 1840 m.
+On 26 May 2016, whilst spotlighting alone along Power Station Road in Kinabalu Park (Borneo, Malaysia) I photographed a Whiskered Flying Squirrel (Petinomys genibarbis) very close to the 4 Km post and at an elevation of approximately 1840 m.
+This appears to be a notable elevation record; and possibly the first photographs in the wild.

 Continue reading